PixarAnimationStudios/ruby-jss/README.md

 The {JSS::Configuration} singleton class is used to read, write, and use site-specific defaults for using the JSS Gem.
 When the JSS module is loaded, the single instance of {JSS::Configuration} is created and stored in the constant {JSS::CONFIG}.
 At that time the system-wide file /etc/jss_gem.conf is examined if it exists, and the items in it are loaded into the attributes of {JSS::CONFIG}.
 The user-specific file ~/.jss_gem.conf then is examined if it exists, and any items defined there will override those values from the system-wide file.

 The values defined in those files are used as defaults throughout the Gem.
 Currently, those values are only related to establishing the API connection.
-For example, if a server name is defined, then a :server does not have to be specified when calling JSS::API#connect.
+For example, if a server name is defined, then a :server does not have to be specified when calling {JSS::API#connect}.

 While the {JSS::Configuration} clss provides methods for changing the values, saving the files, and re-reading them, or reading an arbitrary file, the files are text files with a simple format, and can be created by any means desired.
 The file format is one attribute per line, thus:

     attr_name: value

 Lines that don’t start with a known attribute name followed by a colon are ignored.
 If an attribute is defined more than once, the last one wins.

+Lines starting with a # are comments and will be preserved when using #save.

 The currently known attributes are: